 Incorrect marks on your credit file

 There are instances when banks and other providers of credit process loans and other credit accounts incorrectly, which can lead to incorrect marks on your credit file.
-Instances of people paying their loans off only to see that their loan providers have accidentally reported defaults are not uncommon.
+For example, you might’ve paid off a loan only to see that your loan provider has accidentally reported a default.
 If you don’t go through your file, there is no way of knowing if it contains any correct marks.
 If you’re applying for a credit card or loan, it’s crucial to ensure that your credit file is in ship shape.
 If there is an error on your file, your application could be rejected, which will leave a negative mark on your file and lower your future chances of approval even further.
 If you do spot an incorrect mark on your credit file, see our guide on how to remove black marks and defaults from your credit file.

 Protect yourself against identity theft

 Since your credit file carries details of all credit accounts in your name, going through it can tell you if someone is using your personal information to apply for credit.
 If you feel you’re a victim of identity theft, you’ll have to take measures like cancelling the accounts in question and filing a police report.